Maximize Your Health Funds

 The Required Documentation

 To ensure your claims are accepted, you must obtain a Letter of Medical Necessity (LMN) from your primary care physician or a licensed healthcare provider (MD, DO, DC, or PT).
+A PDF is available to download below.

 Your LMN should include: